It's Love

-"It's Love" is a song by progressive metal band King's X, appearing on their album Faith Hope Love.
-It was released in 1990 on Megaforce Records.
+"It's Love" is a song by American rock band King's X from their 1990 album Faith Hope Love.
 It is the band's highest charting single, peaking at #6 on Mainstream Rock Tracks in 1990.
 The song is much noted for its Beatles-like sound.

 The picture seen on the front can also be found on the back of the booklet of the album Faith Hope Love.